-:TRIGGER:CLKREC:CRC:DEVICENAME TEK_80A07 indicating that the name of
+:TRIGGER:CLKREC:CRC:DEVICENAME TEK_80A07 indicating that the name of the currently connected clock recovery instrument is TEK 80A07.

 NOTE.
 Undefined is returned if a clock recovery instrument is not present.

 TRIGger:CLKRec:CRC:EDGEDensity?
 (Query Only)

 This query only command returns the measured edge density (in percent) from the connected clock recovery instrument.